The General American Accent: A Guide for Internationals

 Try American Accent Course

 An American accent training course or pronunciation app is a great way to practice your accent and improve your pronunciation.
 Accent courses help you to identify and correct your pronunciation mistakes.
-In order to see which program suits you, I highly recommend you to read this article; it gives you valuable information about available American Accent training courses in the markets.
+In order to see which program suits you, I highly recommend you to read this article; it gives you valuable information about available Accent reduction training courses in the markets.

 The American English accent is distinct from other dialects of the English language in many ways.
 While some Americans may believe that everyone speaks English, the truth is that the various accents used in this country are difficult for non-native speakers to understand at times.
 The General American accent is one of the easiest for non-native speakers to understand because it has become the neutral accent for most adult speakers throughout the country.
 It’s also known as a standard American accent and one of six major dialects of American English.
 If you want to learn more about this dialect and how it differs from other types of speech common among Americans, you should read this article.
 With its help, you’ll know everything you need to know about the General American Accent.